davidecavestro/cosmic-debian-sh-installer/README.md

 I see it working on my Debian Trixie notebook.

 ### Known issues
-- unlock screen not working
+- unlock screen not working ("permission denied" on the unlock dialog)
+- seems it cannot recognize active ethernet connection

 ## Usage